On K-stability of Fano weighted hypersurfaces: Acknowledgement

 \section{Acknowledgement}

-We thank Giulio Codogni, Kento Fujita, Yuji Odaka and Takuzo Okada for valuable comments.
+We thank Giulio Codogni, Kento Fujita, Yuchen Liu, Yuji Odaka, Takuzo Okada and Andrea Petracci for valuable comments.
+We are grateful to the referee for helpful comments.
 Part of this project has been realized when the first author visited Universit\`a degli Studi di Milano.
 He would like to thank the university for the support.
 The first author was partially supported by JSPS KAKENHI Grant Numbers JP17H06127, JP19K14509.
 The second author is member of the GNSAGA group of INdAM.